-Imo: 2 Different Meanings of the Japanese Word
+Imo (芋): Another Meaning of the Japanese Word

-“Imo (いも, イモ, 芋)” is a Japanese word for beginners of the language, which generally refers to or has a meaning of “potato”.
+Imo (いも/イモ/芋) is a Japanese word for beginners to the language, which generally refers to or has the meaning of potato.

-Imo is actually not the name of a variety but is the umbrella term for edible plant roots and rhizomes that have stored nutrients and enlarged, except for bulbs like an onion or “Tamanegi (玉ねぎ)”.
+But it is the umbrella term for nutrients-stored and enlarged edible plant roots and rhizomes, except for bulbs like an onion or Tamanegi (玉ねぎ).

 The varieties of Imo commonly used in cooking in Japan include

-- Jagaimo (じゃがいも): “white potato” in English
+- Jagaimo (じゃがいも): White potato in English

-- Satsumaimo (さつまいも): “sweet potato” in English
+- Satsumaimo (さつまいも): Sweet potato

-- Satoimo (里芋): “taro” in English
+- Satoimo (里芋): Taro

-- Yamaimo (山芋): “Japanese mountain yam” in English
+- Yamaimo (山芋): Japanese mountain yam

-- Nagaimo (長芋): “Chinese yam” in English
+- Nagaimo (長芋): Chinese yam

-- Konnyakuimo (こんにゃく芋): “konjac potato” in English
+- Konnyakuimo (こんにゃく芋): Konjac potato

 Another Meaning of Imo

-Actually, the word “Imo (芋)” is also used for a person, often in the form of “Imoppoi (芋っぽい: like Imo)”, in which case it means “unsophisticated” or “uncool“.
+We also use the word Imo (芋) for a person, often in the form of Imoppoi (芋っぽい: like Imo), in which case it means unsophisticated or uncool.

 - あの男性歌手は芋だ。: That male singer is uncool (or unattractive in appearance).